2026 Crawford County Fair Queen & Junior Miss Contest

 4. Have not been a former local Fair Queen winner, nor a former PA Fair Queen contestant.

-5. Not hold any other state title for any other commodity group or pageant during her reign.
+5. Not hold any other State title for any other commodity group or pageant during her reign.

 6. Have her parent(s)’ or guardian(s)’ consent to enter the competition.